JEWISH OVERNIGHT CAMP

 Click here for a funding opportunity guide.

-Grants and Financial Assistance are available only for Greensboro residents who are contributing members of the Greensboro Jewish Federation.
+Grants and Financial Assistance are available only for residents of Guilford County who are contributing members of the Greensboro Jewish Federation.
 Contact the Outreach and Engagement Manager at Greensboro Jewish Federation at (336) 852-5433 x243, or Alicia Kaplan, Director of Jewish Family Services, (336) 852-4829 x225, about any aspect of this information.

 SHALOM GREENSBORO